github-pfeifer-syscon-de/glglobe/README.md

 and i didn't try to bend the lines as i live in some aged country with "wrinkles" all over).

 Build with autotools, requires genericGlm (see there for some basic build infos).

+In directory res there are some images required i didn't add here for the possible licence issues: They are available from https://www.solarsystemscope.com/textures/ use the names:

+/res/2k_moon.jpg
+/res/2k_earth_specular_map.tif
+/res/2k_earth_normal_map.tif
+/res/2k_earth_nightmap.jpg
+/res/2k_earth_daymap.jpg